AdobeDocs/uxp-indesign/src/pages/resources/fundamentals/object-model/index.md

 **NOTE** that the diagram isn't a comprehensive list of the objects available to InDesign; instead, it's a conceptual framework for understanding the relationships between the types of objects and the overall structure of how they are organized.

-The objects in the diagram are described briedfly in the following section:
+The objects in the diagram are described briefly in the following section:
 ## Application

 | Term    | What it represents       |